gamemake/CompactBuffer/README.md

 # Why use it？

 * Use Code Generation to Avoid Reflection.
 * Serialization with zero GC.
-(Depends on the data type being a value type or not containing any reference types)
+(Depends on the data type being a value type and not containing any reference types)
 * Simple and easy to use.

 # How to Install?